abhiram289/wault/README.md

 ## Notes

-- This is a **Windows-only** app.
-The hotkey and wallpaper APIs use Win32.
+This is Windows specific.
+The global hotkey and desktop transition use Win32 APIs, so those parts are intentionally Windows-specific.
-- wallv will not run if another instance is already open (single-instance lock).
-- To uninstall: quit from the tray, delete the folder, and remove `wallv.lnk` from `shell:startup`.